 Random Orbital Sander vs Orbital Sander

-People often confuse them with orbit sanders mainly because of the name.
-The main difference is in a base shape and a way they work/remove material.
+People often confuse it with orbit sander mainly because of the name.
+The main difference is in a base shape and the way they work/remove material.
 In RO(Random Orbital) sander the round base vibrates as well as spins what allows for more efficient material removal.

 If you combine it with a variable speed you can achieve different results from smoothing rough planks to preparing a surface for a finish.

 Some of them like Bosch 1250DEVS also have a second mode like TURBO MODE which makes them even more efficient in removing material.
 The sanding effects are comparable with those achieved by belt sanders but more difficult to control makes them suitable mostly for experienced woodworkers.